ReCodEx/fileserver/README.md

 ### COPR Installation

 Follows description for CentOS 8 which will do all steps as described in _Manual Installation_.
+Note that we are no longer supporting Centos 7 via RPM packages.

 ```
 # dnf install yum-plugin-copr